h2oai/tutorials/DriverlessAI/mli-level-1-tutorial/mli-level-1-tutorial.md

 **Other prerequisites**:
 - Basic knowledge of Machine Learning and Statistics

-##  Task 1: Launch Experiment & MLI
+##  Task 1: Launch Experiment and MLI

 ### About the Dataset